-For the term or the new license, Douglas PUD shall, upon reasonable notice, allow Ecology staff or representatives access to inspect the Project, including inside the dam, for the purpose of assessing Spill Prevention and Control measures and compliance with this section 2(d).
+Douglas PUD shall, upon reasonable notice, allow Ecology staff or representatives access to inspect the Project, including inside the dam, for the purpose of assessing Spill Prevention and Control measures and compliance with this section 6.7 5(d).
 Following inspection, Douglas PUD shall address oil and hazardous material prevention and control issues identified by Ecology.

-Additional Requirements - Spill Prevention and Control

-Discharge of oil, fuel or chemicals into state waters or onto land where such contaminants could potentially drain into state waters is prohibited.

-Douglas PUD shall continue to provide Ecology, Central Region Office, Spills and Water Quality Programs, with copies of its most up-to-date SPCC version.
-Copies of the SPCC shall be kept on site by Douglas PUD and made readily available for reference by the PUD, its contractors and consultants, and by Ecology.

-In the event of a discharge of oil, fuel or chemicals into state waters, or onto land where such contaminants could potentially drain into state waters, containment and clean-up efforts shall begin immediately and be completed as soon as possible, taking precedence over normal work.
-Clean-up shall include proper disposal of any spilled material and used clean-up materials.
+- d) Additional Requirements Spill Prevention and Control - i) Discharge of oil, fuel or chemicals into state waters or onto land where such contaminants could potentially drain into state waters is prohibited. - ii) Douglas PUD shall continue to provide Ecology, Central Region Office, Spills and Water Quality Programs, with copies of its most upto-date SPCC version.
+Copies of the Spill Prevention Control and Countermeasures Plan (SPCC) shall be kept on site by Douglas PUD and made readily available for reference by the PUD, its contractors and consultants, and Ecology. - iii) In the event of a discharge of oil, fuel or chemicals into state waters, or onto land where such contaminants could potentially drain into state waters, containment and clean-up efforts shall begin immediately and be completed as soon as possible, taking precedence over normal work.
+Clean-up shall include proper disposal of any spilled material and used clean-up materials. - iv) Spills into state waters, spills onto land where contaminants could potentially drain into state waters, and any other significant water quality impacts, shall be reported immediately to the Washington

-Spills into state waters, spills onto land where contaminants could potentially drain into state waters, and any other significant water quality impacts, shall be reported immediately to the Washington Emergency Management Division at 1-800 258-5990 and the National Response Center at 1-800-424-8802.
+Emergency Management Division at 1-800-258-5990 and the National Response Center at 1-800-424-8802.
 Notification shall include a description of the nature and extent of the problem, any actions taken to correct the problem, plus any proposed changes in operations to prevent further problems.

-e) Regional Forums (Objective 5)
+6) Regional Forums (Objective 5)

-Participation in Regional Water Quality Forums.
-Douglas PUD shall continue to participate in both the Water Quality Team and Adaptive Management Team meetings to address regional water quality issues, including sharing the results from monitoring, measuring, and evaluating water quality in the Wells Project.
-However, Douglas PUD shall not advocate for any water quality measures in regional forums without consulting with the Aquatic SWG.
+- a) Participation in Regional Water Quality Forums.
+Douglas PUD shall continue to participate in both the Water Quality Team and Adaptive Management Team meetings to address regional water quality issues, including sharing the results from monitoring, measuring, and evaluating water quality in the Wells Project. - b) Project Operations.

-Project Operations.
 Douglas PUD may, following notice and opportunity for hearing, coordinate the operation of the project, electrically and hydraulically, with other mid-Columbia hydroelectric operations to the extent practicable.
 Coordinated operations are intended to reduce spill, increase generating efficiencies and thereby reduce the potential for exceedances of the TDG numeric criteria.
 These coordinated operations should be beneficial to TDG compliance and Aquatic Resources.